 On March 27, 2015, Medley Capital Corporation and Great American Life Insurance Company ("GALIC") entered into a limited liability company operating agreement to co-manage MCC Senior Loan Strategy JV I LLC ("MCC JV").
 Medley Capital Corporation and GALIC have committed to provide \$100 million of equity to MCC JV, with Medley Capital Corporation providing \$87.5 million and GALIC providing \$12.5 million.
 MCC JV commenced operations on July 15, 2015.
-On August 4, 2015, MCC JV entered into a senior secured revolving credit facility (the "JV Facility") led by Credit Suisse, AG with initial commitments of \$100 million.
-As of December 31, 2016, MCC JV has drawn approximately \$79.6 million on the JV Facility.
-As of December 31, 2016, MCC JV had total investments at fair value of \$116.6 million.
-As of December 31, 2016, MCC JV's portfolio was comprised of senior secured first lien term loans to 36 different borrowers.
-As of December 31, 2016, certain investments in one portfolio company were on non-accrual status.
+On August 4, 2015, MCC JV entered into a senior secured revolving credit facility (the "JV Facility") led by Credit Suisse, AG with commitments of \$100 million.
+On March 30, 2017, the Company amended the JV Facility previously administered by CS and facilitated the assignment of all rights and obligations of CS under the JV Facility to Deutsche Bank AG, New York Branch, ("DB") and increased the total loan commitments to \$200 million.
+As of March 31, 2017, MCC JV has drawn approximately \$98.6 million on the JV Facility.
+As of March 31, 2017, MCC JV had total investments at fair value of \$138.3 million.
+As of March 31, 2017, MCC JV's portfolio was comprised of senior secured first lien term loans to 40 different borrowers.
+As of March 31, 2017, certain investments in one portfolio company were on non-accrual status.